Skip to main content

 $58,800

-That income threshold exists to ensure you can actually live in Estonia without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
+The income bar is set so you can actually live in Estonia without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.

 Tax implications

-Estonia only taxes individuals on worldwide income if they become tax residents (183+ days OR permanent residence).
-Short-term DNV holders (Type C and most Type D users under 183 days) generally do not trigger Estonian tax residency.
-If you do become a tax resident, Estonia's flat 22% income tax and unique "distributed profits only" corporate tax system can be advantageous for company owners — especially those using the e-Residency company setup.
+Estonia only taxes individuals on worldwide income once they become tax residents — either by crossing 183 days or by holding permanent residence.
+Short-term DNV holders (Type C, and most Type D users under 183 days) generally do not trigger Estonian tax residency.
+If you do cross over, Estonia's flat 22% income tax and its "distributed profits only" corporate tax system can work in favor of company owners, especially those running the setup through e-Residency.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Estonia and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Estonia and your home country before you decide.

 Application process